Table of Contents

 Live streaming

-The platform started experimenting with live streaming in 2009,5) began a slow roll-out in 2010,6) then finally went public in December 13, 2013.7)8) However, their service was initially shoddy, secretly lagged,9) and it doesn't advertise streams well, due to the 'algorithm', notification clutter,10) and the fact that it wasn't their main feature, so it isn't recommended unless you already have a community or connections.
+The platform started experimenting with live streaming in 2009,5) began a slow roll-out in 2010,6) then it finally went public in December 13, 2013.7)8) However, their service was initially shoddy, secretly lagged,9) and it doesn't advertise streams well, due to the 'algorithm', notification clutter,10) and the fact that it wasn't their main feature, so it isn't recommended unless you already have a community or connections.

 Super Chat